Attorney at Law Magazine’s Recommended Mock Trial Company is First Court, Inc., which begs the question: What is a “Mock Trial?”

 According to Wikipedia, a mock trial is defined as an “imitation trial.”
-But “real” mock trials are much more nuanced than that simple definition.
-Google “mock trial,” and you are likely to find listings for student competitions and comparison to moot court.
+But "real" mock trials for mediation and litigation research are much more nuanced than that simple definition.
+Google “mock trial,” and you are likely to find listings for student competitions and comparisons to moot court.

 In a mock trial, lawyers can construct the presentation to address the issues that they think may be pivotal to the decision they are seeking.
 Or they can simply try their case to the jurors.
 That’s a benefit of a mock trial: The attorneys can structure the mock trial to allow the jury to focus on a small part of the case or on the entire case.